Finnish Water Utilities Association (FIWA)

 Trusteeship and lobbying

 The government sets policy guidelines for water utility operations through legislation, regulations, financing and research activities.
 FIWA through its role as utilities' representative aims at influencing the government, in order to facilitate enabling policy, economic and operational environment for water utilities.
 FIWA also acts as the office for Water Services Pool, set by the National Emergency Supply Agency.
-In developing and applying the EU regulations nationally, FIWA works actively in EUREAU which is the European Federation of National Associations of Water and Waste Water Services.
+In developing and applying the EU regulations nationally, FIWA works actively in EurEau which is the European Federation of National Associations of Water Services.

 FIWA produces for its member utilities' demand various guidelines and recommendations and various technical and administrative publications.
 FIWA maintains a utility benchmarking database, through which its member utilities can adopt and utilise relevant performance indicators in order to enhance their operations.
 Water Utilities Development Fund supports research and development projects which are relevant to develop utilities.